minhynguyen2464/ColorGame/README.md

 # ColorGame

-A game about guessing color
+A game which you need to choose the different color of all the boxes
+<a href="https://minhynguyen2464.github.io/ColorGame/">Link to website</a>